poking-agents/headless-human/README.md

 - Terminal recording won't work on new terminal windows
   - Perhaps could be fixed by adding the setup to `.bashrc` or similar
 - Won't record any VSCode or other GUI interactions
-  - (Out of scope for `headless-human`.
+  - (Probably out of scope for `headless-human`.
 I think I'd need to put something client-side for this.
 Devs are working on a solution.)

 # Available Setting Packs
 ```